Search within:

 Physical security

-• Computers and devices should be locked when unattended and require password reauthentication upon fifteen (15) minutes of inactivity.
+• Computers and devices must be locked when unattended and require password reauthentication upon fifteen (15) minutes of inactivity.

 • Portable media and devices containing university data should always be kept in a location that prevents theft, unauthorized access, or accidental disclosure.